Thomas Joseph White: Biography

-White grew up in southeast Georgia in an inter-religious household.
-His father is a Jewish doctor and his mother a nurse.
-He was baptized by an Episcopal priest in his 20s, but quickly converted to Catholicism his senior year of college.
+White grew up in southeast Georgia in an interfaith household.
+His father, a doctor, is Jewish, and his mother is a nurse.
+He was baptized by an Episcopal priest in his twenties, but eventually converted to Catholicism his senior year of college.
 He completed his bachelor’s in religious studies from Brown University (1993) and his Master’s (1995) and Doctorate (2002) in Theology at Oxford University.

-He entered the Order of Preachers in 2003.
+White entered the Order of Preachers in 2003.
 He completed his licentiate in Sacred Theology (2007) at the Dominican House of Studies in Washington, D.C.
 He professed final vows on May 17, 2007, and on May 23, 2008, was ordained a priest.

-His research and teaching concentrate on Thomistic metaphysics, Christology and Roman Catholic-Reformed ecumenical dialogue.
+His research and teaching concentrate on Thomistic metaphysics, Christology and Catholic-Reformed ecumenical dialogue.
 He was appointed an ordinary member of the Pontifical Academy of St. Thomas Aquinas in 2011.
-White taught at the Dominican House of Studies in Washington, D.C from 2008-2018, and was the founder and Director of the Washington DC Thomistic Institute from 2009 until his departure for Rome in 2018.
+White taught at the Dominican House of Studies in Washington, D.C., from 2008-2018, and was the founder and director of the Thomistic Institute in Washington from 2009 until his departure for Rome in 2018.